ntiseira/AzureStorageWithAzureFunctionsSample/README.md

-# Interact with Azure Queue and Table storage using WPF
+# Interact with Azure Queue and Table storage using WPF , and azure functions